What is a tax expenditure benchmark?

 The tax base for the capital gains tax benchmark is realised nominal gains and losses.
 The benchmark only includes gains or losses arising from the realisation of property where the realisation is not an aspect of the carrying on of a business.
 This excludes gains or losses that form part of a business’s normal trading activities from the capital gains benchmark, for instance, gains or losses on trading stock of a business and gains or losses realised in the business of trading particular assets.
 These gains or losses are dealt with under the general features of the income tax benchmark.

 Capital gains are taxable upon realisation.
-While the taxation of gains on an accruals basis may align more closely with the broad Schanz-Haig-Simons definition, taxation on a realisations basis aligns with longstanding practice and recognises the administrative problems associated with an accruals system.
+While the taxation of gains on an accruals basis aligns more closely with the broad Schanz-Haig-Simons definition, taxation on a realisations basis is consistent with longstanding practice and recognises the administrative problems associated with an accruals system.

 Consistent with the general features of the income tax benchmark, the benchmark for Australian residents is their worldwide capital gains.
 Non-residents are taxed on Australian-source capital gains except where the difficulties and costs associated with collecting this tax would make it impractical.
 For example, a capital gains tax exemption applies to non-residents who sell a portfolio interest in an Australian public company (a portfolio interest is an interest of less than 10percent).